snapframework/snap-website/templates/tutorials/snap-api.md

 ## What Now?

-We hope we've whet your appetite for using Snap.
+We hope we've whetted your appetite for using Snap.
 From here on out you should take a look at the [API documentation](/docs/latest/snap-core/index.html), which explains many of the concepts and functions here in further detail.